fieryorc/BedrockServerManager/README.md

 Q: I want a new feature.
 What do I do?
 A: Open an issue to track.
 I can't guarantee but I'll try.
 You can also send me a PR.

+Q: Why is the git commit objects have no history?
+A: This is intentional to allow cleanup of older backups.
+All backups are stored as git references (branches).
+Keeping history chained will make it very difficult to get rid of old backups.

+Q: My backups are taking lots of space.
+How do free up some space?
+A: You can delete the backups and run `$ git gc --prune=now` to clean up unused commits which will free up space.

+Q: Can you clean up periodic backups automatically?
+A: Not yet, but it will be implemented sometime in the future.
+Note: you can specify wildcards in the `backup list` and `backup delete` operations to bulk delete the backups.

+Q: Do backup delete permanently deletes the backup?
+A: It will remove the git branch, but the underlying data will live until git garbage collection runs (which usually runs every 2 weeks).
+So if you want to recover deleted backup, you can run `git log --reflog` to search for the ones.

 ## Issues
 Hope you find this useful and like it.
 If you find any issues, please report or send PR.